 The O&M instructor must determine before the purchase how the VR counselor would prefer to complete the purchase.

-Justification must be provided for all purchase recommendations.
+A service justification must be provided for all purchase recommendations.

 …

-C-604: Orientation and Mobility Interns
+C-604: Field Orientation and Mobility Interns

-C-604-1: Types of Orientation and Mobility Interns

-Currently, VR has the following types of O&M interns:

-In-house providers supervised by an O&M instructor through CCRC or a field office

-Contract providers supervised by a contracted VR-approved provider.
-Providers must submit VR3455, Provider Staff Information, for all interns, indicating intern status under "Position Title."

 Internships are typically initiated by O&M-accredited universities.
-The O&M Program Specialist (the blindness, training, and development specialist) in charge of coordinating internships contacts the appropriate full-time O&M instructor to determine if he or she is available to supervise an intern.
-The O&M Program Specialist approves supervision of interns.
+The state office O&M program specialist in charge of coordinating internships contacts the appropriate full-time O&M instructor to determine if he or she is available to supervise an intern.
+The state office O&M program specialist approves supervision of interns.

-C-604-2: Orientation and Mobility Instructor Requirements

-O&M instructors approved to work with O&M interns must be certified by one of the following:
+O&M instructors approved to work with O&M interns must hold a current certification from one of the following:

 Academy for Certification of Vision Rehabilitation and Educational Professionals (ACVREP); or